lyquyduong/Arduino-Play-PokemonGoPlus/README.md

 ## Modify Pokemon Go Plus
 **WARNING !**<br>

 **Modify Pokemon Go Plus could be damaged it, and lead to unrecoverable damage.
-Please make sure you have right tools, such as soldering iron**
+Please make sure you have right tools, such as Soldering Iron.**

 + Description, TBC